tsegall/fta/README.md

 ## Outliers ##

 An outlier is a data point that differs significantly from other member of the data set.
-There are a set of algorithms used to detect outliers:
+There are a set of algorithms used to detect outliers in the input stream:
 - For Finite plugins, the set of valid values is predefined and hence outlier detection is simply those elements not in the set.
+For example the Semantic type COUNTRY.ISO-3166-2 is backed by a list of both current and historically valid two letter country codes, and hence the two letter charater 'PP' would be detected as an outlier, as would the string 'Unknown'.
 - For RegExp plugins, the set of valid patterns is predefined and hence outlier detection is simply any element which does not match the pattern.
 - For any fields detected as a known Semantic Type then the outliers are based on the particular Semantic Type, for example if the Semantic Type is detected as a US Phone Number then numbers with invalid area codes or invalid area code exchange pairs will be flagged as outliers.
-- For infinite plugins, outliers may be detected based on a statistical analysis, for example if there are 100 valid integers and one 'O' (letter O) then the 'O' would be identified as an outlier.
-In other cases, where a enumerated type is detected, for example 100 instances of RED, 100 instances of BLUE, 100 instances of PINK, and one instance of 'P1NK' then the instance of 'P1NK' woud be identified as an outllier based on its Levenstein distance from one of the other elements in the set.
+- For infinite plugins, outliers may be detected based on a statistical analysis.
+For example if there are 100 valid integers and one 'O' (letter O) then the 'O' would be identified as an outlier.
+In other cases, where a enumerated type is detected, for example 100 instances of RED, 100 instances of BLUE, 100 instances of PINK, and one instance of 'P1NK' then the instance of 'P1NK' would be identified as an outlier based on its Levenshtein distance from one of the other elements in the set.

 ## Regular Expressions ##